Peyton232/peyton232/README.md

 ## I'm a Software Engineer

 - 🌱 I’m currently learning blockchain and solidity
-- 👯 I’m looking for contract work related to backend services or blockchain
+- 👯 I’m looking for contract work related to backend applications or services
 - 🥅 2022 Goals: Contribute more to Open Source projects
   <br />